 Dispelling the notion that women aren’t funny, once and for all, Bridesmaids may be the funniest comedy film of the 21st Century.

 This film takes the familiar situation of pre-wedding bridal partying and makes us laugh for two straight hours.
-This is one of the best new comedy movies because, quite simply, it’s a recent classic.
+It’s hilarious!
+Kristen Wiig's debut starring role as a bride's best friend in this hilarious movie is a standout performance.

 Director Paul Feig definitely knows how to get a performance from McCarthy.
 The two teamed up twice more in The Heat and Spy.
 And Ellie Kemper hints her Unbreakable Kimmy Schmidt character here.